Education and training statistics at regional level

 For more information:

-- open and innovative education and training, including by fully embracing the digital era;
+- open and innovative education and training;

 - transparency and recognition of skills and qualifications to facilitate learning and labour mobility;